mdm33/digrec/README.md

 For production environments, see your web server's documentation for how to run Rails applications.

-## For Windows users

-The easiest way to run DiGreC on Windows is using the Windows Subsystem for Linux.
-By installing the Linux versions of Ruby and Rails, it should be possible to run DiGreC with little modification.

-If the Windows Subsystem for Linux is not available, it may be possible to run DiGreC using native Windows versions of Ruby and Rails.
-If you wish to attempt this, please replace `Gemfile` and `Gemfile.lock` with `Gemfile.win` and `Gemfile.lock.win`.
-Many of the gems used in this application require native extensions that will need to be compiled for Windows during the installation process.
-Some intervention may be needed in order for them to compile correctly; the exact steps involved will vary depending on your development environment, as these can differ quite widely.

 ## Editing locale files

 Some key strings used by the application, such as the application's title, can